jevjay/jevjay.github.io/_posts/2019-11-21-install-unity-hub-on-linux.markdown

 ./UnityHub.AppImage
 {% endhighlight %}

-That's it.
-Now you are running a full-fledged Unity Hub on your Linux machine.
+That's it and as always, I hope you found this read useful.